cgorlla/intel-sur/README.md

 This file contains the first order Hidden Markov model class that will be used for predicting future foreground applications.
 After splitting the data and fitting the training set to a `first_order_HMM` instance using `fit`, the model keeps track of the prior and posterior probabilities of the training set's foreground applications.
 When inputting an observation, `X`, to `predict`, the function returns a list of foregrounds, (of size `n_foregrounds`, with default value of 1) with the highest conditional probability given `X`'s inputted foreground application and the trained model's posterior probabilities. `accuracy` returns the accuracy of the `y_test` on `y_pred` by taking each true foreground application in `y_test` and checking whether or not it appears in its respective list of foregrounds in `y_pred`.

+## Docker
+A dockerfile is included and will create a Docker environment that allows for the succesful execution of all code in this repository.